moccalotto/kaos/_rulebook/main.md

 withing the last hour.

 Spells have a Skill Score requirements that must be met in order to or cast them.
-A magic user that does not meet these requirements can still cast these spells, but the HP drain is quadrupled.
+A magic user that does not meet the Skill Score requirement can still cast the given spells, but their HP drain is doubled.

 A magic user can specialize in a number of spells equal to their applicable Skill Score / 10.
 Casting a spell that you are specialized in only requires half the normal amount of HP.